a-rebmann/semantic-constraint-miner/README.md

 such that the models are in `./data/raw/sap_sam_2022/models`.
 Note that for the evaluation experiments we created a filtered version of the dataset, which is included in `project_root/eval_data`.

-After installing the package you need to download the Spacy language model for English and nltk stopwords
+After installing the package you need to download the Spacy language model for English and nltk wordnet and stopwords

 ```shell
 python -m spacy download en_core_web_sm